Overview of the main topics you will encounter in Unit 2

 THE EARTH: Layered by Composition & Behavior

 Iron core, mantle with silica added to iron, ocean crust with more silica, continental crust with still more silica (way more complex than this, but this is a start)—going up, each layer less dense and floats on layers below, except cold, old ocean crust can sink into hot mantle.

-Core has solid inner part (higher pressure squeezes to solid) and liquid outer part.
+Core has a solid inner part (higher pressure squeezes to solid) and a liquid outer part.

 Crust plus upper mantle (called lithosphere) tend to break, not flow; deeper in mantle tends to flow not break (asthenosphere, plus other names and layers we won’t worry about) (hot solids can flow—think of chocolate bar in your pocket, or blacksmith making horseshoes).

-Mantle and crust solid, but with a little melt in few places.
+Mantle and crust solid, but with a little melt in a few places.

 CONVECTION: Moving the Mantle's Heat

-Heating causes expansion & rising, cooling causes contraction & sinking; together form convection cells (in spaghetti pots on stove, and in soft parts of Earth’s mantle).
+Heating causes expansion & rising, and cooling causes contraction & sinking; together forms convection cells (in spaghetti pots on the stove, and in soft parts of Earth’s mantle).